sudo-self/Rpi-shairport-sync/README.md

 - `--with-soxr` for libsoxr-based resampling.
 - `--with-piddir` for specifying where the PID file should be stored.
 This directory is normally chosen automatically.
 The directory must be writable.
 If you use this option, you may have to edit the init script to search for the PID file in your new location.
 - `--with-metadata` to add support for Shairport Sync to pipe metadata to a compatible application of your choice.
 See https://github.com/mikebrady/shairport-sync-metadata-reader for a sample metadata reader.
-- `--with-mqtt-client` to add support for publishing metadata and remote control via [MQTT](https://en.wikipedia.org/wiki/MQTT).
 - `--with-configfiles` to install a configuration file and a separate sample file at the `make install` stage.
 Default is to install.
 An existing `/etc/shairport-sync.conf` will not be overwritten.
 - `--with-pkg-config` to use pkg-config to find libraries.
 Default is to use pkg-config — this option is for special purpose use.
 - `--with-apple-alac` to include the Apple ALAC Decoder.
 - `--with-convolution` to include a convolution filter that can be used to apply effects such as frequency and phase correction, and a loudness filter that compensates for human ear non-linearity.
 Requires `libsndfile`.
-- `--with-libdaemon` to allow Shairport Sync to daemonise itself.
 - `--with-systemd` to include a script to create a Shairport Sync service that can optionally launch automatically at startup on `systemd`-based Linuxes.
 Default is not to to install.
 - `--with-systemv` to include a script to create a Shairport Sync service that can optionally launch automatically at startup on System V based Linuxes.
 Default is not to to install.

 **Determine if it's a `systemd` or a "System V" installation:**

-If you wish to have Shairport Sync start automatically when your system boots or to daemonise itself and run in the background, you need to figure out what so-called "init system" your system is using.
+If you wish to have Shairport Sync start automatically when your system boots, you need to figure out what so-called "init system" your system is using.
 (If you are using Shairport Sync with PulseAudio, as installed in many desktop systems, this section doesn't apply.)

 There are a number of init systems in use: `systemd`, `upstart` and "System V" among others, and it's actually difficult to be certain which one your system is using.
 Fortunately, for Shairport Sync, all you have to do is figure out if it's a `systemd` init system or not.
 If it is not a `systemd` init system, you can assume that it is either a System V init system or else it is compatible with a System V init system.
 Recent systems tend to use `systemd`, whereas older systems use `upstart` or the earlier System V init system.

-The easiest way to look at the first few lines of the `init` manual.
+The easiest way is to look at the first few lines of the `init` manual.
 Enter the command:

 ```
 $ man init